lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-02-02-Formalising_Set_theory.md

 > QED is the very tentative title of a project to build a computer system that effectively represents all important mathematical knowledge and techniques.
 The QED system will conform to the highest standards of mathematical rigor, including the use of strict formality in the internal representation of knowledge and the use of mechanical methods to check proofs of the correctness of all entries in the system.

+So now the aim was to formalise *all important mathematical knowledge*.

 ### NGB set theory

 Quaife used von Neumann–Bernays–Gödel (NBG) set theory, as recommended in 1986 by Boyer et al., because ZF set theory cannot be finitely axiomatized.